De Valls Bluff Housing Authority

 Last Updated on 07/02/2018.

-As of the most recent VMS report, De Valls Bluff Housing Authority manages 34 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, De Valls Bluff Housing Authority manages 33 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 10% having issued approximately 4 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 18 months on the waiting list1.